 In July 2014, the New York Legislature and Governor enacted the Compassionate Care Act (A06357E, S07923) (the "CCA") to provide a comprehensive, safe and effective medical marijuana program to meet the needs of New Yorkers.
 The program allows ten (10) registered organizations ("Registered Organizations") to hold vertically integrated licenses and service qualified patients and caregivers.
+Limited product types are allowed in the state and smoking of cannabis flower is prohibited.
 The New York State Department of Health ("NYSDOH") was the regulatory agency overseeing the medical marijuana program at that time.
-Until recently, limited product types were allowed in the state and smoking of cannabis flower was prohibited.
 Columbia Care (through its subsidiary in the State of New York) is in compliance with applicable licensing requirements and the regulatory framework enacted by the State of New York.

 On March 31, 2021, New York became the 16th state to legalize the adult-use of marijuana with the enactment of Senate Bill S854A, also known as The Marihuana Regulation and Taxation Act (the "MRTA").
 Under MRTA, the current medical marijuana program is set to undergo several changes.
-A new Cannabis Control Board, which governs the Office of Cannabis Management (collectively as the "CCB")-an independent agency operating as part of the New York State Liquor Authority is now responsible for regulating the adult-use marijuana market as well as the existing medical marijuana and hemp cannabinoid programs Board.
-The list of medical conditions covered under the CCA will be widened to include additional qualifying conditions, and effective October 5, 2021, medical patients will no longer be restricted from smoking medical marijuana, and the current limit on marijuana supply for medical patients has doubled, and the fifty (\$50) dollar registration fee for patients and caregivers has been waived.
-Registered Organizations may also be allowed to double their existing number of dispensaries for up to a total of eight dispensaries, but no more than three of the dispensary locations will be permitted to serve as adult-use marijuana retail stores.
+A new Cannabis Control Board, and within it the Office of Cannabis Management (collectively as the "CCB")-an independent agency operating as part of the New York State Liquor Authority-will be responsible for regulating the adult-use marijuana market as well as the existing medical marijuana and hemp cannabinoid programs Board.
+The list of medical conditions covered under the CCA will be widened to include additional qualifying conditions, medical patients will no longer be restricted from smoking medical marijuana, and the current limit on marijuana supply for medical patients will be doubled.
+Medical marijuana license holders may also be allowed to double their existing number of dispensaries for up to a total of eight dispensaries, but no more than three of the dispensary locations will be permitted to serve as adult-use marijuana retail stores.
 The legislation takes effect immediately, though full implementation will not occur until the Cannabis Control Board develops regulations for the adult-use marijuana program.
 It is currently expected that full implementation could take between 18 months to two years.